Trump’s Energy Revolution: Fossil Fuels, Climate Rollbacks, and the Future of U.S. Policy

 Now they plan to build a larger 10 MW demonstration thorium reactor in the Gobi Desert by 2030.

-Molten salt reactors (MSRs) are an advanced concept where the nuclear fuel is dissolved in a hot salt liquid that circulates as both fuel and coolant.They have inherent safety advantages (if the reactor overheats, the salt can drain into a passive storage tank and solidify, stopping the reaction).
+Molten salt reactors (MSRs) are an advanced concept where the nuclear fuel is dissolved in a hot salt liquid that circulates as both fuel and coolant.
+They have inherent safety advantages (if the reactor overheats, the salt can drain into a passive storage tank and solidify, stopping the reaction).

 Thorium, a widely-available element, is used in these reactors by breeding it into uranium-233, offering potentially inexhaustible fuel if the technology pans out.

-The Chinese effort puts them at the forefront of MSR technology and thorium fuel cycle development.It’s been colloquially referred to as harnessing an “artificial sun” on earth, since like the sun it produces heat that can generate power (though to be clear, MSRs are fission, not fusion — but China is working on fusion “artificial sun” projects too!).
+The Chinese effort puts them at the forefront of MSR technology and thorium fuel cycle development.
+It’s been colloquially referred to as harnessing an “artificial sun” on earth, since like the sun it produces heat that can generate power (though to be clear, MSRs are fission, not fusion, but China is working on fusion “artificial sun” projects too!).

-Investing heavily in nuclear energy isn’t just a pie-in-the-sky notion; it’s becoming a geopolitical competition.Russia and France have long histories in nuclear tech, China is pouring billions into every reactor design imaginable, and startups in North America are developing everything from small modular reactors to fusion prototypes.
+Investing heavily in nuclear energy isn’t just a pie-in-the-sky notion; it’s becoming a geopolitical competition.
+Russia and France have long histories in nuclear tech, China is pouring billions into every reactor design imaginable, and startups in North America are developing everything from small modular reactors to fusion prototypes.

 The U.S. can ill afford to lag.

-Under Trump’s second term, despite the climate skepticism, there is support for nuclear: efforts to revive the domestic uranium industry, streamline reactor licensing, and fund advanced reactor demos enjoybipartisan backing.
+Under Trump’s second term, despite the climate skepticism, there is support for nuclear: efforts to revive the domestic uranium industry, streamline reactor licensing, and fund advanced reactor demos enjoy bipartisan backing.

-The reason is simple — if we want abundant energy and a stable climate, nuclear has to be part of the equation.Even many environmentalists have come around to this view, seeing that waiting for 100% renewables and storage to materialize fast enough is too risky a bet.
+The reason is simple: if we want abundant energy and a stable climate, nuclear likely has to be part of the equation.
+Even some environmentalists have come around to this view, seeing that waiting for 100% renewables and storage to materialize fast enough is a risky bet.

 Nuclear power, especially next-gen designs, offers a dispatchable, zero-carbon source that can replace coal and gas plant-for-plant.

-It’s not without challenges (waste and safety concerns linger in the public mind), but those are engineering problems that can be solved, not fundamental physics limits.In fact, the new designs aim to solve many of those old headaches.Some advanced reactors will “burn” existing nuclear waste or use spent fuel as input (closing the fuel cycle).
+It’s not without challenges (waste and safety concerns linger in the public mind), but those are engineering problems that can be solved, not fundamental physics limits.
+In fact, the new designs aim to solve many of those old headaches.
+Some advanced reactors will “burn” existing nuclear waste or use spent fuel as input (closing the fuel cycle).

-Others are walk-away safe, meaning even in total loss of power they won’t meltdown — a far cry from Chernobyl or Fukushima scenarios.
+Others are walk-away safe, meaning even in total loss of power they won’t meltdown, a far cry from Chernobyl or Fukushima scenarios.

 Gates’s Natrium, for instance, and other small modular reactors are engineered to eliminate the potential for the kinds of failures that have haunted nuclear’s reputation.
 And because they’re smaller and often factory-produced, they promise lower costs and faster deployment.

-It’s no exaggeration to say that a nuclear resurgence is our best shot at a sustainable future: when the sun isn’t shining and the wind isn’t blowing, a fleet of advanced reactors could keep the lights on without a puff of CO₂.Imagine mid-century energy grids powered by a combination of renewables and a backbone of nuclear plants — fission providing the steady 24/7 supply and maybe fusion on the horizon as well (if our “artificial suns” in labs finally break through).
+A nuclear resurgence may be one of the best shots at a sustainable energy system.
+When the sun is not shining and the wind is not blowing, a fleet of advanced reactors could keep the lights on without operational CO2 emissions.
+Imagine mid-century grids powered by renewables and a backbone of nuclear plants, with fission providing steady supply and fusion remaining on the horizon.

-That vision achieves what neither fossil fuels nor renewables alone can: reliable, scalable, clean energy at all hours.It’s the only realistic way to square the demands of modern civilization with the limits of the atmosphere.
+That vision aims at what neither fossil fuels nor renewables alone can provide: reliable, scalable, clean energy at all hours.
+It may be one of the only realistic ways to square the demands of modern civilization with the limits of the atmosphere.

-We need to go nuclear to go green.It’s telling that even a figure like Trump, who famously loved coal, recognized the value of nuclear.
+We need to go nuclear to go green.
+It’s telling that even a figure like Trump, who famously loved coal, recognized the value of nuclear.
 By the end of his first term, his administration was funding small reactor projects and extolling American nuclear technology exports.

-In the second term, one could see a convergence: climate advocates, national security hawks, and industry all aligning on nukes as the path forward.Bill Gates’ reactor and China’s molten salt experiments are just the beginning.
-The case is strong that a Manhattan Project-scale investment in nuclear energy — from tried-and-true reactors to cutting-edge designs — is urgently warranted.
+In the second term, one could see a convergence: climate advocates, national security hawks, and industry all aligning on nukes as the path forward.
+Bill Gates’ reactor and China’s molten salt experiments are just the beginning.
+The case is strong that a Manhattan Project-scale investment in nuclear energy, from tried-and-true reactors to cutting-edge designs, is urgently warranted.

 Everything else might buy us time or cut the edge off emissions;